Kot6603/registrationPlatform/README.md

     - logs in the user
     - sends a JWT token in the response
 - `POST /api/users/signup`
-    - signups a user and saves the user data in the database
+    - creates a new user and saves the user data in the database
     - sends a JWT token in the response

 #### Protected Routes (need bearer token)